 eviQ relies on its clinical expert groups (eviQ reference committees) to help develop and review the treatment protocols and clinical content available on eviQ.
-If you are a practising medical (consultant, fellow, trainee), nursing or allied health clinician within Australia, we invite you to contribute to this process by becoming a member of one of our reference committees.
+If you are a practising medical, nursing or allied health clinician within Australia, we would love for you to contribute to this process by becoming a member of one of our reference committees.

 For further information about how eviQ reference committees function, please see the FAQs – Contributing to eviQ

 Simply fill out the form below to register your interest in participating in eviQ reference committee actives and eviQ staff will be in contact with you soon.

 e.g. breast, colorectal etc